 Assessing the outcome of your treatment is performed in two ways, first the ‘pregnancy test’, which may need to be repeated, and the ‘pregnancy scan’.

 Pregnancy Test: This is usually taken 14-16 days after embryo transfer.
 The test results indicate whether or not an embryo has implanted in the womb.
 It might be very important to repeat this test and you will be given the necessary advice.

 Pregnancy Scan: If the pregnancy test is positive an appointment will be booked for an ultrasound scan to see if a heartbeat is visible to show an ongoing pregnancy.
-Once this is confirmed you will then be discharged into the care of your GP who will arrange ante-natal care.
+Once this is confirmed you will then be discharged into the care of your chosen obstetrician who will arrange ante-natal care.

 If the pregnancy test proves negative, a follow-up appointment with your Consultant will be arranged to discuss your future options.
 Support counselling – can always be arranged